Allonzo Trier: Iowa Wolves (2021)

 On January 11, 2021, the Iowa Wolves of the NBA G League selected Trier with the fourth overall pick in the January 2021 NBA G League draft and he was later included in the team's roster.

+Rio Grande Valley Vipers (2024)

 On October 27, 2024, Trier signed with the Rio Grande Valley Vipers of the NBA G League, but was waived on November 7.

 National team career

 He played in the FIBA Americas U18 Championship in 2014, winning a gold medal for the United States.
 He scored 9 points in the championship game.
 In five games he averaged 12.6 points and 1.0 rebounds per game.
 Trier competed in the FIBA U19 World Championship in 2015, winning a gold medal for the United States.
 Trier posted averages of 8.7 points and 1.5 rebounds per game.

 Personal life

 Trier was born in Seattle, Washington, to Marcie Trier and a father whom he never met.
 When he was in sixth grade, he was diagnosed with dyslexia.
 He was kicked off a varsity team in eighth grade for being too good.
 In 2009, Trier was the subject of The New York Times Magazine profile of his ability at a young age and the frequent travelling for AAU events it entailed.